jakewitcher/rusty_parsec/README.md

 # Rusty Parsec

 Rusty Parsec is a parser combinator library in Rust based on the F# library FParsec.
-Which was based on the Haskell library Parsec.

-Par-secption.

 Rusty Parsec is in very early stages of development and I am not an experienced Rust developer, as such this library has a long way to go.